adfresca/sdk-unity/README.md

 ## Troubleshooting

-if our SDK can't show any message or raise errors, you can debug by following methods below.
+If our SDK does not show any message or raise errors, you can debug by the following methods.

 **Android**

-If you can write your own java codes in UnityPlayerActivity, you can implement setExceptionListener() to print logs, or send the error messages using UnitySendMessage();
+If you can write your own java codes in UnityPlayerActivity, you can implement setExceptionListener() to print logs, or send error messages using UnitySendMessage();

 ```java
 AdFresca.setExceptionListener(new AFExceptionListener(){